lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * **Create and share contribution folder**: Administrators/editors can create new folders with property—Asset Contribution and share it with the active Brand Portal users for contribution.

+* **Pulse/email notifications**: Administrators receive notifications whenever a contribution folder is published from Brand Portal and on completion of the import job.

-* **View Job Status**: Administrators/editors can view the status (queued/complete/fail) of the import job.
+* **View job status**: Administrators/editors can view the status (queued/complete/fail) of the import job.

 **Capabilities in Brand Portal**

-* **Notification**: Brand Portal users receive pulse/email notification whenever a contribution folder is shared with them.
+* **Pulse/email notifications**: Brand Portal users receive notifications whenever a contribution folder is shared with them, on publishing the contribution folder to AEM, and completion of the publish job.

 * **Download requirements**: Brand Portal users can download the baseline assets from the **SHARED** folder and brief document attached to the contribution folder to understand the project requirement.